themightyoarfish/libav-zmq-streaming/README.md

 And that also has 200ms delay.

 You can use `decode_rtp <sdpfile>` binary to be a little better.
-You can change the `max_delay` to adjust reorder tolerance in the code, or disable reordering by not setting it at all.
+You can change the `max_delay` to adjust reorder tolerance in the code, or disable reordering by setting it to 0.
+This doesn't work over lossy links though.

 # Dependencies